 In 1962, the MAC showed their philanthropic muscle by hosting a Christmas celebration at the Near North Side YMCA.
 The event had more than 15,000 kids attending, and featured 30 minutes of Christmas carols, gifts, candies and more for each of the attendees.

 Activities continued at the MAC into the early 2000s.
 For instance, a social club called Junior Knights of Peter Clover had a BBQ fundraiser dinner there in 1998 to send youth to a national conference.
 The Malcolm X Memorial Foundation held several events there starting in the 1980s to raise money for the Malcolm X Memorial Birthsite.

 The future of the MAC building is strong, and the impact of the organization on the community is undoubtable.
 Please leave your memories in the comments section below!

 You Might Also Like…

 - A History of Social Clubs in North Omaha

-- A History of North Omaha’s Druid Hall
+- A History of North Omaha’s Red Dot Athletic Club

 - History of the Omaha Colored Baseball League

 - History of the Omaha Rockets Independent Black Baseball Team